docsforadobe/after-effects-scripting-guide/docs/layers/layer.rst

    As of After Effects 13.7 (13.6, has not been tested), if the copied layer has an effect on it and the user undoes the action, After Effects will Crash.

 .. tip::
    The scripting guide says this method copies the layer to the top of the comp.
-It actually copies it to above the first selected layer, or to to the top, if nothing is selected.
+It actually copies it to above the first selected layer, or to the top, if nothing is selected.
 To retrieve the copy you have to check ``CompItem.selectedLayers`` for the layer with the topmost index, and use ``comp.layer( topmost_index_of_selected_layers - 1 )`` to retrieve the layer.

 **Parameters**